CloudLabs-MOC/mslearn-azure-developer/instructions/azure-secure-solutions/01-key-vault-store-retrieve.md

     ![](./media/kvdone.png)

-    >**Note**:  Note down the name of Key Vault you created.
+    >**Note:** Note down the name of Key Vault you created.
 You need it later in the exercise.

 <validation step="f9c5f427-4ea7-4d62-91b7-7cc85096f2a3" />